 Nick Fury, Jr..

 Marvel quickly pushed this new Fury into the mix of Marvel stories, and in virtually all cases avoiding to mention the “Jr.” part of his name.
-Although a new recruit into S.H.I.E.L.D., he quickly rose up through the ranks to be a primary agent in the series Secret Avengers.
-And given his namesake’s fate at the end of Original Sin -- no spoilers – we could see comic book Nick Fury, Jr. be aligned even more closely with what movie fans expect when they think of Nick Fury.
+Although a new recruit into S.H.I.E.L.D., he quickly rose up through the ranks to be a primary agent in the series Secret Avengers and Agents of S.H.I.E.L.D., and later even anchored his own solo series.

 Just don’t call him Junior.